Foldable Stitching Clam

 The jaws are very long making it easy to hold bigger items such as bags in place without folding or rolling the leather.
 These clams also have an angled foot which helps to stabilized it as it sits on an angle.

 These particular clamps are gorgeously well made in France.
-Composed of mahogany and two solid arms or jaws.
-The long arm of the clam is layered with several pieces to prevent warping.
-It is an all wood construction including the hinge pin so it will never rust.
-You can also cut these down to shorten to your fit.
+Composed of French Ash and two solid arms or jaws with a foldable lower foot.
+You can also cut these clams down to shorten to your fit.

 Pince a Coudre